-- (2) An additional requirement for opening a study programme instructed in a foreign language is proficiency at the C1 level in the language of instruction of the persons teaching according to the Common European Framework of Reference for Languages and the experience of teaching in a multicultural environment and the compliance of the study programme with the requirements established in the university international study strategy.
-[Amended 02.03.2020] - (3) Additional requirements for opening a doctoral study programme are: - 1) Positive evaluation of research in the field of the study programme; - 2) At least three members of the teaching staff or researchers who hold a supervision right working in the university in the given subject field.
+- (2) An additional requirement for opening a study programme instructed in a foreign language is proficiency at the C1 level in the language of instruction of the persons teaching according to the Common European Framework of Reference for Languages and the experience of teaching in a multicultural environment.
+[Amended 30.01.2023] - (3) Additional requirements for opening a doctoral study programme are: - 1) Positive evaluation of research in the field of the study programme; - 2) At least three members of the teaching staff or researchers who hold a supervision right working in the university in the given subject field.
 The Senate establishes the requirements for the right of supervision in the TU Regulations for Doctoral Studies and Defence of Doctoral Theses - 3) In a doctoral study programme, at least 85 % of the volume of courses is taught by members of the teaching staff who are active in research and development in the given field and hold a doctoral degree or equivalent qualification, or in the field of the arts, are creative persons who are recognized at a high international standard.